 School-based immunisation program

-Free recommended vaccines for students in years 7 and 10 to protect against vaccine-preventable diseases
+Free recommended vaccines for students in Year 7 and Year 10

 Important information to read before giving consent